hausgold/grape-jwt-authentication/README.md

 ##### Issuer verification

-The JSON Web Token isser which should be used for verification.
+The JSON Web Token issuer which should be used for verification.
+When `nil` we also turn off the verification by default.
+(See the default JWT options)

 ```ruby
 Grape::Jwt::Authentication.configure do |conf|